codihuston/ustrending/README-K8S.md

 # Getting Started

-> NOTE: This file was ported over from another project, and is a work in progress!
+> NOTE: This file was ported over from another project, and documentation here is a work in progress!

 ## For Developers